 If you are reading this article, I’m pretty sure you own a blog and you are constantly looking forward to improving it.
 Building and maintaining a healthy blog is no easy job.
 It requires hard work and patience, and also good grammar.
-Yes, you read that right – you need to have a good command over grammar to help take your blog to the next level.
-People like to read articles which follow the rules of grammar because it holds together the English language and enables people to understand what you are trying to convey.
-Poor grammar can affect your blog in many ways – it can slow down your readers, your readers may get confused, big brands and businesses don’t want to work with you, nobody wants to sponsor your content, other bloggers don’t feel like linking back to your articles, search engines like Google frowns upon you, your content will be pushed down in search engine results page, etc.
+Yes, you read that right – you need to have a good command over grammar to take your blog to the next level.
+People like to read articles which follow the rules of grammar without themselves realizing it.
+It is grammar that holds together the English language and enables people to understand what you are trying to convey properly.
+Using poor grammar can affect your blog in many ways – you will lack the flow of content in your blog posts, people may find your instructions confusing, brands and businesses may not want to work with you, you will lose potential business opportunities, other bloggers may feel uncomfortable linking back to your content or associating with you, search engines like Google won’t give your content any preference and your articles may be pushed down in SERPs, etc.

-Grammatical errors can make you look unprofessional as a writer and make your blog appear unreliable.
-To gain the trust of your readers, you must fix these errors and start writing like a PRO.
-Every writer wants to be heard, right?
+Grammatical errors can make you look less professional as a writer and make your blog appear unreliable.
+You must fix these grammar errors and start writing like a PRO to gain your readers’ trust.
+Every blogger wants to be heard, right?
 That’s precisely why they want everyone to read their content.
-Imagine writing something out of the world and not having many readers to read your content.
+Imagine writing something out of the world and not having many people to read your content.